Improved Graph Clustering: Introduction

-While the planted and stochastic block models have a rich literature, this single result shows that our algorithm {outperforms every existing method for the standard planted partition/$ k$-clique/noisy-coloring models}, and matches them (up to at most logarithmic factors) in all other cases, in the sense that our algorithm succeeds for a larger range of the parameters.
+While the planted and stochastic block models have a rich literature, this single result shows that the performance of our algorithm matches all existing methods (up to at most logarithmic factors) in exact recovery; moreover, in the cases of the standard planted partition/$k$-disjoint-cliques/noisy-coloring models with general scaling of $ p,q $ and $ K $, we achieve order-wise improvement over existing methods, in the sense that our algorithm succeeds for a much larger range of the parameters.
 In fact, there is evidence indicating that we are close to the boundary at which any polynomial-time algorithm can be expected to work.
-Moreover, the proof for our main theorem is relatively simple, relying only on standard concentration results.
-Our {\em simulation study} supports our theoretic finding, that the proposed method is effective in clustering noisy graphs and outperforms existing methods.
+The proof for our main theorem is relatively simple, relying only on standard concentration results.
+Our simulation study supports our theoretic finding, that the proposed method is effective in clustering noisy graphs and outperforms existing methods.

-The rest of the paper is organized as follows: Section~\ref{sec:related} provides an overview of related work; Section~\ref{sec:algo} presents our algorithm; Section~\ref{sec:model} describes the Semi-Random Generalized Stochastic Blockmodel, which is a generalization of the standard stochastic blockmodel, one that allows the modeling of the issues mentioned above; Section~\ref{sec:perf} presents the main results -- a performance analysis of our algorithm for the semi-random generalized stochastic blockmodel and a detailed comparison to the existing literature on this problem; Section~\ref{sec:expts} provides simulation results; finally, the proof of our theoretic results is given in Sections~\ref{sec:proof_mono} to~\ref{sec:proof_est_pq}.
+The rest of the paper is organized as follows: Section~\ref{sec:related} provides an overview of related work; Section~\ref{sec:algo} presents our algorithm; Section~\ref{sec:model} describes the Semi-Random Generalized Stochastic Blockmodel, which is a generalization of the standard stochastic blockmodel, one that allows the modeling of the issues mentioned above; Section~\ref{sec:perf} presents the main results---a performance analysis of our algorithm for the semi-random generalized stochastic blockmodel, and provides a detailed comparison to the existing literature and a discussion of the implications for different special cases; Section~\ref{sec:expts} provides simulation results; the proofs of our theoretic results are given in Sections~\ref{sec:proof_mono} to~\ref{sec:proof_est_pq}; the paper concludes with a discussion in Section~\ref{sec:conclusion}